 - Instant Pot Honey Garlic Chicken

 This spicy southern classic, shrimp creole, is so flavorful, delicious, and completely packed with vegetables.
-Gets a healthy and satisfying weeknight dinner on your table in less than an hour!
-Serve over Instant Pot White Rice or Instant Pot Brown Rice.
+Have a healthy and satisfying weeknight dinner on your table in less than an hour!

 - Category: Main Meals